-Students are required to complete History 9, History 10, and U.S. History before graduation.
+Students are required to complete Historical Studies, Global Studies, and U.S. History or Place-Based American Studies before graduation.
 Classes make extensive use of original documents.
 Regular analytical writing assignments include document-based essays.
 In History 10, students learn how to draw a map of the world and participate in simulation-based learning.
 U.S. History students complete a major research paper in the second semester.
 One-semester electives available to juniors and seniors involve a significant number of analytical papers and other writing assignments and use original documents, anthologies, and film in exploring the course topics.

 Interdisciplinary Study curriculum provides students the opportunity to explore topics of interest across disciplines, broadening one's understanding of the connections between the humanities, sciences, and arts.
 Emphasis is placed on research methods, writing, and presentation.

-All students must successfully complete Algebra I, Algebra II, and Geometry to meet graduation requirements.
+All students must successfully complete Algebra I, Geometry, and Algebra II to meet graduation requirements.
 The majority of students will complete four or five years of mathematics prior to graduation.
-Courses beyond Algebra II include Algebra III: Functions and an Introduction to Trigonometry, Statistics and Probability, Precalculus: Trigonometry, Precalculus: Math Analysis, Advanced Statistics, and Calculus.
-Students with a passion for mathematics are encouraged to participate in American Math Competitions and Math League Contests.
+Courses beyond Algebra II include Algebra III, Statistics and Probability, Precalculus: Trigonometry, Precalculus: Math Analysis, Data Science, Advanced Statistics, and Calculus.

 Students are required to take Health and Fitness in the ninth grade.
 The class meets twice a week for 90 minutes.
 The first half of the class takes place in the classroom, where students discuss various health topics.
 During the second half of the class, the students are active in the gym, weight room, track, or on our campus trails.
 The goal of the class is to instill in the students lifelong healthy habits of exercise, diet and decision making.